Arnold & Bimbo Bread

 How many accounts does the route have and where is the warehouse located?

-Currently there are a total of 5 accounts which include popular grocery stores.
-The location of the accounts and warehouse will be disclosed upon execution of a Non-Disclosure Agreement.
+Currently there are 6 accounts including popular grocery stores and variety stores.
+Location of accounts and warehouse will be disclosed upon execution of an NDA.

 Do I get paid full commission when something goes on sale?